What’s the Difference Between Electronic and Digital Signatures?

 What are the features of a digital signature?

 A digital signature is a unique element that acts as a singular, digital fingerprint embedded into the document being executed.
 It acts as a digital certificate that links the signers to the document and cannot be imitated.
-Digital signatures utilize encryption standards so that authorities can certify the document's authenticity and prevent tampering.
+Digital signatures utilize encryption standards and Public Key Infrastructure (PKI) technology so that certificate authorities can certify the document's authenticity and prevent tampering.
 A digital signature is the way to go when a document needs to be secured.

 Digital signatures use private and public key infrastructures to validate the authenticity of electronic signatures.
 These keys are long sets of numbers encrypted into the document, which acts as a secure digital signature.
-The digital signature is considered invalid if the document is tampered with or changed after execution.
+The digital signature is considered invalid if the document is tampered with or changed after execution, providing non-repudiation — meaning the signer cannot deny having signed the document.

 In the same way a passport validates and identifies a citizen's nationality, so does a digital signature authenticate the identity of the participants and signers of an online transaction.